jito-foundation/jito-stake-unstake-reference/README.md

 *   **`useValidators.ts`**: Fetches the list of active validators in the stake pool for stake account deposits.
 *   **`useAssistedSolDeposit.ts`**: Implements SOL deposit using the `@solana/spl-stake-pool` library (`depositSol`).
 Directly deposits SOL into the stake pool in exchange for JitoSOL.
 *   **`useManualSolDeposit.ts`**: Implements SOL deposit by manually constructing the `DepositSol` transaction instruction.
 Demonstrates the steps involved in creating the instruction, handling accounts (like the associated token account), and sending the transaction.
 Ideal for learning or customizing the SOL deposit process.
+*   **`useCreateStakeAccount.ts`**: Creates and delegates a new stake account to a validator.
+This is the first step before depositing to the stake pool using the stake deposit method.
 *   **`useAssistedStakeDeposit.ts`**: Implements stake account deposit using the `@jito-foundation/stake-deposit-interceptor-sdk` library.
-Creates a stake account, delegates it to a chosen validator, and deposits it via the interceptor wrapper program.
+Accepts an existing delegated stake account and deposits it via the interceptor wrapper program.
 *   **`useManualStakeDeposit.ts`**: Implements stake account deposit by manually constructing the transaction with the stake-deposit-interceptor program.
-Shows how to create a stake account, authorize it, and build the `DepositStake` instruction manually.
+Accepts an existing delegated stake account, authorizes it, and builds the `DepositStake` instruction manually.
 Provides full control over the deposit process.
 *   **`useAssistedUnstake.ts`**: Implements unstaking using the `@solana/spl-stake-pool` library (`withdrawSol` or `withdrawStake`), handling reserve and delayed options.
 *   **`useManualUnstake.ts`**: Implements unstaking by manually constructing the `WithdrawStake` transaction instruction, creating a new stake account for the user.
 Shows how to find validator stake accounts, manage temporary accounts, build the instruction manually, and handle necessary signers.
 Serves as a detailed example for custom unstaking flows. *Note: This hook replicates some helper functions from the SPL library for instruction creation.*.